chjj/vanilla/README.md

 - `Response::header(name[, val])` - Get or set a header.
 - `Response::next()` - Call the next handler.
 - `Response::view` - See above.
-- `Response::type` - The current mime type of the response.

 - `Request::is(tag)` - Check a request's mime type by file extension or type.
 - `Request::header(name)` - Get a request header, referer will fallback to the